 I have a MOV file.
 It looks fine on the preview screen but the stamped video is scrambled and unwatchable.
 Why?

-Looks like the problem is with the resolution of the original video: the Intel video encoder (which vMTS uses) cannot handle video width that is not a multiple of 32.
+Looks like the problem is with the resolution of the original video: the Intel QuickSync Accelerated Encoding (which vMTS uses when selected) cannot handle video width that is not a multiple of 32.
 So for a video of resulution 568x320, since 568 is not a multiple of 32, the video would not be stamped properly.

 If your video recorder allows, try to change the recording resolution to meet this requirement.

 On iPhones, videos are recorded as HD with resolution of 1920x1080.
 But if you email the videos to your computer, iPhone automatically reduces the resolution to 568x320.
-You should use other means to transfer the HD videos to your computer, e.g. by connecting your iPhone directly to your computer and copy the video files, or using third party tools like iMazing
+You should use other means to transfer the HD videos to your computer, e.g. by connecting your iPhone directly to your computer and copy the video files.

 In the stamped video, I saw date stamp, but not time stamp even though I enabled both date and time stamp.
 What happened?